Tobiaskr12/OmmelSamvirke2024/README.md

 - Admins can add or remove addresses from a contact list.
 - Users can subscribe to or unsubscribe from a contact list.

 ✅ **Unsubscribe Process:**
-- Users can unsubscribe from a contact list.
-- When the system unsubscribes the user, it sends a confirmation email containing a link that can be used if the user wishes to undo the unsubscribe action.
+When the system unsubscribes the user, it sends a confirmation email containing a link that can be used if the user wishes to undo the unsubscribe action.
 The link is valid for 14 days.

 ✅ **Unsubscribe Links:**
-All emails sent to a recipient via a contact list contains and unsubscribe link.
+All emails sent to a recipient via a contact list contains an unsubscribe link.

 ✅ **Contact List Queries:**
 - Users can query a contact list to see its associated email addresses.